lizakulaeva/mRNA-lncRNA-gene-expression-signature-for-predicting-pediatric-AML-relapse/README.md

 # mRNA-lncRNA-gene-expression-signature-for-predicting-pediatric-AML-relapse
-Supplementary code for paper "mRNA-lncRNA gene expression signature for predicting pediatric AML relapse"
+This is a supplementary code for the paper "mRNA-lncRNA gene expression signature for predicting pediatric AML relapse"